 There are many Yahoo Groups for the individual homeschool curricula that offer a forum for listing items for sale.

-Buy new: Abeka's Website only
+Buy new: Abeka's Website

 The following video offers a little more information on the Abeka Curriculum: